-Have you noticed your snake’s breathing isn’t normal?
-It’s common for a royal python to change the way it breathes in response to an external stimulus.
+Have you noticed your ball python’s breathing isn’t normal?
+It’s common for a ball python to change the way it breathes in response to external stimuli.
 There are many reasons why your ball python is taking deep breaths, so what is wrong with the respiratory health of your snake?
 Is it completely natural a cause for concern?

 The most likely reason for deep breathing in ball pythons is a respiratory infection (RI).
-Your snake is struggling to breathe, so they use their mouth to breathe instead of their nose.
+Your snake is struggling to breathe, so it uses its mouth to breathe instead of its nose.
 Taking deep breaths due to stress is also a common cause.
 Inclusion body disease (IBD), a viral infection that affects the nervous system and other vital organs, is a fatal condition in boas.
 This also affects the respiratory system.

 Ball Python Breathing Noises

-Ball pythons can make various noises as they breathe.
-Sometimes that might be a sign that they’re ill, or it might not be anything at all.
+A ball python can make various noises when it breathes.
+Sometimes this might be a sign that it’s ill, or it might not be anything at all.
 You might hear the following sounds:

 - A faint whistling sound